 The Company first aggregates its insurance contracts issued by main class of business where each product line includes contracts that are subject to similar risks.
 All insurance contracts within a class represent a portfolio of contracts.
-The main class of business is further disaggregated into sub classes and these groups represent the level of aggregation at which insurance contracts are initially recognised and measured.
-Such groups are not subsequently reconsidered.
 Refer to Note 7 for the reportable groups determined by the Company.